 After the driver scanned their shuttle passes, they found seats together near the back row.
 Tossing aside their bookbags, the pair sat silently for a moment.
 “That could be fun,” Emileigh finally said thoughtfully.
 “But I don’t have a way of contacting my aunt.”

 Easton fished around in his pack.
 “Use my phone,” he said, unlocking the home screen.

 Emileigh dialed, pushing the index finger of her other hand to her ear so she could hear over the noise.
 Easton reached for a half-eaten granola bar from his bag while he waited.
 She’s coming to my house, he thought excitedly.

 She handed him the phone and smiled.
 “Is staying for dinner okay?”

-Easton squeezed her hand, his heart pounding.
-She’s coming to my house.
+Easton wiped the crumbs from his lips, and squeezed her hand, his heart pounding.
+She’s coming to my house, he thought, excitedly.

-The bus sped along Sixth, passing businesses and shoppers in downtown Findley.
+The shuttle sped and zig-zagged along Sixth, passing businesses and shoppers in downtown Findley.
 At just after three on a Friday afternoon, the core was unsurprisingly busy.
 Spring had arrived weeks earlier, and a fresh sense of wonder had accompanied it after an uncomfortable, cold and gloomy winter.
 Now it seemed like every person who travelled up and down Findley’s historical cobblestone roads and side streets had an extra lightness in their step; their grins and happy eyes greeting one another as if for the first time.
-Easton gazed happily out the bus window, his fingers now interlocked with Emileigh’s.
+Easton gazed happily out the bus window, his fingers now interlocked with Emileigh’s soft, tiny hands.

 As they rode up to Main Street, Easton depressed the stop signal to the driver.
 They were less than thirty paces from his door, and Emileigh couldn’t help but gasp at the row of neat little homes that lined his road.